pkpkpk/fress/readme.md

 1. When writing records, include a `:record->name` map at writer creation
   - ex: `{RecordConstructor "app.core/RecordConstructor"}`
-  - the string name should be the same as the string of the fully resolved symbol (className), and is used to generate a symbolic tags representing its class
+  - the string name should be the same as the string of the fully resolved symbol, and is used to generate a symbolic tag representing its className
 2. When reading records, include `:name->map-ctor` map at reader creation
   - ex: `{"app.core/RecordConstructor" map->RecordConstructor}`
   - Why the record map constructor?
 Because clojure.data.fressian's default record writer writes record contents as maps